nexiality/documentation/release/nexial-core-v1.1.changelog.md

 - upgrade to kotlin 1.2.31
 - add check to NexialS3Helper to ensure required properties are set before use
 - any "output to cloud" procedure could fail-fast due to improper/missing S3 connectivity details.
-- fixed bad reflection class in WebSphereMQJmsClientConfig.
-Both BeanUtils and MethodUtils failed since they mistakenly took the MQConnectionFactory as a Map instance.
+- reduce log verbosity for 3rd-party library
+- added/fixed multiple unit tests
+- fixed extra line creation when performing data variable refactoring via DataVariableUpdater
+- allow project.properties setting to proliferate even when no secret file is found

+[base]
+- rename command number.assertBetween(num,lower,upper) to number.assertBetween(num,min,max) to improve readability

+[nexial filter]
+- nexial filter now supported in flow control as well as CSV Expression (already the case since 1.0)
+- nexial filter now supported in flow control as well as CSV Expression (already the case since 1.0)
+- added more conditions to nexial filter.
+Now the complete list is:
+ - >, >=, <, <=, =, !=, is/in, is not/not in, contain, start with, end with, is undefined, is defined, has length of, is empty, is not empty, match (regex)
+- nexial filter now uses pipe (`|`) as separate for item listing.  item listing should be enclosed in [...] unless there's only 1 item.

+[expression]
 - Expression defaults to using scale of 25 (i.e. 25 decimal places) when dealing with double.
 Currently applied to LIST and NUMBER.
 - Expression defaults to rounding "up" when dealing with double.
 Currently applied to LIST and NUMBER.
 - fixed NUMBER expression when dealing with whole number.
 Previous implementation converts whole number to decimal number, but this is now fixed.
-- reduce log verbosity for 3rd-party library
-- added/fixed multiple unit tests
-- fixed extra line creation when performing data variable refactoring via DataVariableUpdater
-- allow project.properties setting to proliferate even when no secret file is found

-[base]
-- rename command number.assertBetween(num,lower,upper) to number.assertBetween(num,min,max) to improve readability
+[CSV expression]
+- `removeColumns` now supports one or many columns referenced by name or index (zero-based)

 [desktop]
 - command desktop.scanTable(var,name) to desktop.getRowCount(var,name)

+[jms]
+- fixed bad reflection class in WebSphereMQJmsClientConfig.
+Both BeanUtils and MethodUtils failed since they mistakenly took the MQConnectionFactory as a Map instance.